-Under the supervision of the Permits & Local Roads Engineer, the Permits Department staff oversees and inspects all incoming requests for permits within the Macomb County Right-of-Way.
+Under the supervision of the Permits and Local Roads Department Manager, Robert Bush, the Permits Department staff oversees and inspects all incoming requests for permits within the Department of Roads Right of Way.
 This includes issuing permits for trucking, construction, industrial developments, utilities, and residential issues.

 To submit an application, please select one of the following permits below:

 Starting Monday, April 10, the Permit Department will begin accepting requests for commercial asphalt and concrete inspections.
 Requests for residential inspections will open Monday, April 17.
 If you have questions or would like additional information, please contact the Permit Department at 586-463-8671.

 Permit inspectors review residential and commercial work performed under permit through the Department of Roads to ensure that required specifications are met.
 A 48-hour notice to the Permit Department is required prior to commencing work within the County right of way.
 Please call us at 586-463-8671 and ask for the Permit Department with all work notices.

 Inspection notification and scheduling will not be valid via voicemail.
 Customers must speak directly to Permit Department staff to ensure accuracy of the permit and to determine the impact to Macomb County’s road system.

 Contractors are responsible for notifying MISS DIG (800-482-7171) three working days in advance for utility staking.
 All existing public utilities must be included in the plans or project proposal.
 This does not relieve the contractor of responsibility should damage to utility equipment occur within the Department of Roads right of way.
 Refer to the current MDOT Standard Specifications for Construction for more detailed information.

 If you have questions or would like additional information related to small cell wireless facilities and installation requirements and specifications, please refer to the Small Wireless Communications Facilities Deployment Act at michigan.gov.